Diversified Benefits Services

 FSA Forms and Documents

 Filing a claim is as easy as completing a claim form and attaching a receipt.
 Timely filing of a claim will result in a timely reimbursement.
 Claims may also be filed online.
+Employees can also download the app to file claims and / or provide documentation to substantiate claims.

 Click here to file a manual claim form.